TonicAI/textual/README.md

   <a href="https://github.com/tonicai/textual_sdk/issues/new?labels=enhancement&template=feature-request---.md">Request a feature</a>
 </p>

 Textual makes it easy to build safe AI models and applications on sensitive customer data.
-It is used across industries with a primary focus on finance, healthcare, and customer support.
-Build safe models by using Textual to identify customer PII/PHI then generate synthetic text and documents which you can use to train your models without inadvertently embedding PII/PHI into your model weights.
+It is used across industries, with a primary focus on finance, healthcare, and customer support.
+Build safe models by using Textual to identify customer PII/PHI, then generate synthetic text and documents that you can use to train your models without inadvertently embedding PII/PHI into your model weights.

-Textual comes built-in with data pipeline functionality so it scales with you.
-Use our SDK to redact text or to extract relevant information form complex documents prior to building your data pipelines.
+Textual comes with a built-in data pipeline functionality so that it scales with you.
+Use our SDK to redact text or to extract relevant information from complex documents before you build your data pipelines.

 ## Key Features

 - 🔎 NER.
 Our models are fast and accurate.
-Use them on real-world, complex and messy unstructured data to find just the entities you care about.
+Use them on real-world, complex, and messy unstructured data to find the exact entities that you care about.
 - 🧬 Synthesis.
-We dont just find sensitive data, we synthesize it giving you a new version of your data most suitable for model training and AI development.
+We don't just find sensitive data.
+We also synthesize it, to provide you with a new version of your data that is suitable for model training and AI development.
 - ⛏️ Extraction.
-We support a variety of file formats, not just txt.
-We can extract interesting data from PDF, DOCX, images, and more.
+We support a variety of file formats in addition to txt.
+We can extract interesting data from PDFs, DOCX files, images, and more.

 <!-- TABLE OF CONTENTS -->